Herbertkartel/alx-low_level_programming/0x08-recursion/README.md

-returns the value of x raised to the power of y
+checks for the square root of c